Trendit-website/Trendit-api/backend/README.md

   "amount": 300,
 }
 ```
 If payment processing is successful, you will receive a JSON response with a 200 OK status code.
 The response will include an authorization URL.
-This is where you redirect user's to make their payments to credit their Trendit wallet.
-A successful response should look like this.
+This is where you redirect users to make their payments to credit their Trendit wallet.
+A successful response should look like this:
 ``` json
 {
     "status": "success",